 But once we go back to the old environment, it will go back to an endless loop.
 Or worse, children who grow up in unhealthy home environments will seek out people in the outside world who can repeat the cycle with us, many of whom will never break free for the rest of their lives.

 I love a quote from the Bible: "Faith is the substance of things hoped for, the evidence of things not seen."
-The beauty of faith is that it makes people believe that there is a better world, a World, believe that we can live a different kind of life and experience the love you have never experienced before.
+The beauty of faith is that it makes people believe that there is a better world, a World, that believes that we can live a different kind of life and experience the love we have never experienced before.

 But to abandon the past and imagine the future requires a combination of faith and education.
 Only when the two complement each other can we meet the unknown life and expect different changes.